kspviswa/pyOllaMx/README.md

 All these lead to this project (PyOllaMx) and another sister project called [PyOMlx](https://github.com/kspviswa/PyOMlx).

-I'm using these in my day to day workflow and I intend to keep develop these for my use and benifit.
+I'm using these in my day to day workflow and I intend to keep develop these for my use and benefit.

 If you find this valuable, feel free to use it and contribute to this project as well.
 Please ⭐️ this repo to show your support and make my day!